What to Do After a Breakup

 About Michael Fulmer

 Michael is a relationship coach and breakup recovery expert with over 15 years of experience.
-Since founding Undo A Breakup in 2011, he has helped thousands of clients navigate heartbreak and make better decisions about their relationships.
+Since founding Undo A Breakup in 2011, he has helped clients worldwide to navigate heartbreak and make better decisions about their relationships.

-Trained in Gottman Method Couples Therapy (Level 1 & 2), with a background in psychology and communication, Michael specialises in reversing breakups — both the pain of a breakup and, where it genuinely makes sense, the relationship itself.
+Trained in Gottman Method Couples Therapy (Level 1 & 2), with an interest in psychology and communication, Michael specialises in what happens after a breakup — both the resolution of pain and, where it genuinely makes sense, the relationship itself.